WINTON GROUP Ltd Has $458,000 Stock Position in Texas Capital Bancshares, Inc. (NASDAQ:TCBI)

-WINTON GROUP Ltd reduced its stake in Texas Capital Bancshares, Inc. (NASDAQ:TCBI – Free Report) by 31.7% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 7,772 shares of the bank’s stock after selling 3,606 shares during the period.
-WINTON GROUP Ltd’s holdings in Texas Capital Bancshares were worth $458,000 as of its most recent filing with the Securities and Exchange Commission.
+WINTON GROUP Ltd reduced its position in shares of Texas Capital Bancshares, Inc. (NASDAQ:TCBI – Free Report) by 31.7% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 7,772 shares of the bank’s stock after selling 3,606 shares during the period.
+WINTON GROUP Ltd’s holdings in Texas Capital Bancshares were worth $458,000 at the end of the most recent reporting period.

-Several other institutional investors have also made changes to their positions in the stock.
-Atwood & Palmer Inc. acquired a new position in Texas Capital Bancshares during the third quarter valued at approximately $47,000.
-Covestor Ltd raised its position in Texas Capital Bancshares by 25,350.0% during the second quarter.
-Covestor Ltd now owns 1,018 shares of the bank’s stock valued at $52,000 after purchasing an additional 1,014 shares in the last quarter.
-Osaic Holdings Inc. raised its position in Texas Capital Bancshares by 22.5% during the second quarter.
-Osaic Holdings Inc. now owns 1,088 shares of the bank’s stock valued at $56,000 after purchasing an additional 200 shares in the last quarter.
-Rockefeller Capital Management L.P. raised its position in Texas Capital Bancshares by 25.0% during the fourth quarter.
-Rockefeller Capital Management L.P. now owns 1,049 shares of the bank’s stock valued at $63,000 after purchasing an additional 210 shares in the last quarter.
-Finally, Headlands Technologies LLC acquired a new position in Texas Capital Bancshares during the second quarter valued at approximately $67,000.
-96.88% of the stock is currently owned by institutional investors.
+Several other institutional investors have also added to or reduced their stakes in the company.
+BlackRock Inc. raised its position in Texas Capital Bancshares by 0.7% during the second quarter.
+BlackRock Inc. now owns 5,784,573 shares of the bank’s stock valued at $297,906,000 after purchasing an additional 39,338 shares in the last quarter.
+T. Rowe Price Investment Management Inc. raised its position in Texas Capital Bancshares by 26.5% during the fourth quarter.
+T. Rowe Price Investment Management Inc. now owns 3,633,859 shares of the bank’s stock valued at $219,159,000 after purchasing an additional 762,038 shares in the last quarter.
+State Street Corp increased its holdings in shares of Texas Capital Bancshares by 5.1% during the first quarter.
+State Street Corp now owns 3,268,391 shares of the bank’s stock worth $187,311,000 after buying an additional 158,815 shares in the last quarter.
+Price T Rowe Associates Inc. MD increased its holdings in shares of Texas Capital Bancshares by 68.6% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 2,278,954 shares of the bank’s stock worth $119,964,000 after buying an additional 927,419 shares in the last quarter.
+Finally, Bank of New York Mellon Corp increased its stake in shares of Texas Capital Bancshares by 0.3% in the third quarter.
+Bank of New York Mellon Corp now owns 1,291,087 shares of the bank’s stock valued at $76,045,000 after buying an additional 4,210 shares during the period.
+96.88% of the stock is currently owned by institutional investors and hedge funds.

 Texas Capital Bancshares Stock Down 1.2 %

-In related news, Director Robert W. Stallings bought 4,294 shares of the company’s stock in a transaction dated Wednesday, November 22nd.
-The shares were bought at an average price of $26.27 per share, for a total transaction of $112,803.38.
-Following the completion of the acquisition, the director now directly owns 282,000 shares of the company’s stock, valued at $7,408,140.
-The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.
-In other Texas Capital Bancshares news, Director Robert W. Stallings purchased 4,294 shares of the firm’s stock in a transaction that occurred on Wednesday, November 22nd.
-The stock was bought at an average cost of $26.27 per share, with a total value of $112,803.38.
-Following the completion of the transaction, the director now owns 282,000 shares of the company’s stock, valued at approximately $7,408,140.
+In other Texas Capital Bancshares news, Director Robert W. Stallings purchased 5,772 shares of the firm’s stock in a transaction that occurred on Thursday, December 7th.
+The stock was bought at an average cost of $18.54 per share, with a total value of $107,012.88.
+Following the completion of the transaction, the director now owns 96,706 shares of the company’s stock, valued at approximately $1,792,929.24.
 The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Texas Capital Bancshares news, Director Robert W. Stallings purchased 5,772 shares of the firm’s stock in a transaction that occurred on Thursday, December 7th.
+The stock was bought at an average cost of $18.54 per share, with a total value of $107,012.88.
+Following the completion of the transaction, the director now owns 96,706 shares of the company’s stock, valued at approximately $1,792,929.24.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, Director Robert W. Stallings purchased 6,000 shares of the firm’s stock in a transaction that occurred on Monday, February 5th.
 The shares were acquired at an average cost of $18.64 per share, with a total value of $111,840.00.
 Following the completion of the transaction, the director now directly owns 146,706 shares of the company’s stock, valued at approximately $2,734,599.84.
 The disclosure for this purchase can be found here.
-Insiders have purchased 37,066 shares of company stock worth $733,746 over the last 90 days.
-0.99% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders acquired 37,066 shares of company stock valued at $733,746.
+0.99% of the stock is owned by insiders.

 Texas Capital Bancshares Profile